 All of our staff are fully trained, uniformed and experienced but most of all they are friendly and happy to help.
 Our fleet of vans are fully equipped with transit blankets, sofa covers, ties, a skate and a full tool kit.

-All moves with Big Red can be covered with liability insurance.
-As Members of the National Guild of Removers we follow their Code of Practice and you can be assured that Big Red will give you the best removals service in Wimbledon.
+All removals and storage with Big Red have a range of liability cover values available.
+We follow the standard accredited codes of practice and you can be assured that Big Red will give you the best removals service in Wimbledon postcode.

 Whatever other stresses you have with your move, you can rely on Big Red to ensure that, from start to finish, the removal process is not one of them.
 Call the Wimbledon removals specialists now on 0207 228 7651.

 Most of the roads around Wimbledon are controlled parking, and either parking suspensions or dispensations are required.
 For larger Removals in Wimbledon a parking suspension is a necessity.
 The suspension has to be booked 4 working days in advance of the required date.
 These are booked with Merton council online.
 For smaller Wimbledon removals, using vans, we can load and unload for short periods on single yellow lines.
 Otherwise a dispensation would need to be booked, if we are packing and Wimbledon flat moving.

 For parking and other council information please click here Merton Council.

 A Little Bit About Wimbledon

 Wimbledon, from the old English “Wynn-man’s hill”, with the don related to modern English ‘down’.
 The name altered under the Norman influence due to the difficulty in pronunciation.